 Here are some helpful tips and tricks to make this recipe go smoothly:

-- Overcook sweet potatoes - by cooking them to the death, you will ensure a smooth and creamy texture.
+- Overcook sweet potatoes - by cooking them to death, you will ensure a smooth and creamy texture.
 Undercooked potatoes will produce a grainy souffle.

 - Beat sweet potatoes in a stand mixer.
 Using the paddle attachment, beat potatoes at a medium speed.